Mordical62645/bible-references/README.md

 - **Galatians** - A strong defense of salvation by grace through faith alone, opposing those who would add works to the Gospel.

+- **1 Thessalonians** - Encouragement to a young church, with teachings about Christ's second coming and Christian living.

+- **2 Thessalonians** - Further instruction about the Day of the Lord and the importance of working while waiting.

+### Prison Letters

 - **Ephesians** - Emphasizes the believer's position in Christ and the unity of the church as the body of Christ.

 - **Philippians** - A joyful letter encouraging contentment and partnership in the Gospel despite circumstances.

 - **Colossians** - Combats false teaching by emphasizing the supremacy and sufficiency of Christ in all things.

-- **1 Thessalonians** - Encouragement to a young church, with teachings about Christ's second coming and Christian living.

-- **2 Thessalonians** - Further instruction about the Day of the Lord and the importance of working while waiting.
+### Pastoral Letters

 - **1 Timothy** - Pastoral instructions for church leadership, sound doctrine, and proper church order.